skippa-tf/Ghost/README.md

 - For debugging and viewing the probability grid, enable the debugging mode on line 54 in `Ghost.java`.

 ### Note
-Remember to recompile (`javac .\RunSimulation.java`) every time you make changes to the source files.
+Remember to recompile with `javac .\RunSimulation.java` every time you make changes to the source files.